awesome-php-code/iterator-pattern/README.md

 # When to use the Iterator Pattern :question:

 :heavy_check_mark: Use this pattern when the logic of iteration is not usual.
-You could split responsibilities creating one or more classes for iterations.
+You could split responsibilities creating one or more classes for traverse a collection.

 :heavy_check_mark: Use this pattern to reduce duplicated code.
-When no iterator is defined the code of iteration is usually created in the client side generating duplications!.
+When no iterator is defined the code for traverse a collection is usually created in the client side generating duplications!.

-:heavy_check_mark: Use the Iterator when you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand.
+:heavy_check_mark: Use this pattern when you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand.

-# What you expect of iterators :question:
+# What do you expect of iterators :question:

-:white_check_mark: The primary responsibility for a collection is store objects!, not traverse it!.
+:white_check_mark: The primary responsibility for collections is to store objects!, not traverse it!.
+So iterators must contain all logic for traverse collections.

 :white_check_mark: All iterators must implement the same interface.
+This makes the client code compatible with any collection type or any traversal algorithm as long as there’s a proper iterator.

 :white_check_mark: The pattern provides a couple of generic interfaces for both collections and iterators.
+Given that your code now uses these interfaces, it’ll still work if you pass it various kinds of collections and iterators that implement these interfaces.

 For more information about this pattern you can check [this page](https://refactoring.guru/design-patterns/iterator).
-The following is the implementation of this pattern to solve a basic problem of iterating rules.
+The following is the implementation of this pattern to solve a basic problem about iterating rules.

-# :paperclip: The Problem
+# :round_pushpin: The Problem

-Imagine you need ensure that a set of rules are applied to a single value.
+Imagine you need to ensure that a set of rules are applied to a single value.
 So, in your code you have the following rules ready to be applied.

-1) The integer is odd
+1) An integer is odd
-2) The integer is even
+2) An integer is even
-3) The string length is greater than 100 characters
+3) A string length is greater than 100 characters
-4) The integer is greater than 50
+4) An integer is greater than 50

 As you may think, all this rules end up in a bool value to check if a given value meets the requirement.
 For integer values, you only need a subset of these rules to be applied (1, 2, 4), and for strings you only need the third rule to be applied.
 Also, each rule has a status (enabled/disabled) and a position.
-A rule must be applied it's enabled, if the given type match, and applied id ascending order for the position field.
+A rule must be applied if it's enabled, if the given type match, and must be applied in ascending order for the position field.

 # :bulb: The Solution

+:satellite: The scope of the following solution is to create an iterator to traverse only the integer values.

-:large_blue_diamond: Step 1: We need to declare the **iterator interface**.
+:large_blue_diamond: Step 1: We need to declare the **Iterator interface**.
 In PHP most of the problems can be solved through the built-in `\Iterator` interface.
-This contract defines the following operations for iterators.
+This contract defines the following operations to traverse collections.

 ```php
 interface Iterator extends Traversable {